-20th Century United States, Race and Racism, Cultural History, Violence
+20th Century United States, Cultural History, Violence, Race and Racism

 Office: Harris Hall #242

 Kathleen Belew (Ph.D., Yale University, 2011) specializes in the history of the United States after the Vietnam War, examining the war’s long aftermath on the American home front.
-She teaches courses on the American Vigilante, Histories of Violence in the United States, the Vietnam War, and comparative race and racism.
+She teaches courses on 20th Century U.S. History, the Vietnam War, Histories of Violence in the United States, the American Vigilante, and comparative race and racism.
 Her work has received the support of the Andrew W. Mellon and Jacob K. Javits Foundations, as well as Albert J. Beveridge and John F. Enders support for her transnational research in Mexico and Nicaragua.

-Originally from Colorado, Belew earned her B.A. in Comparative History of Ideas from the University of Washington in 2005, where she was named Dean’s Medalist in the Humanities.
+Belew earned her B.A. in Comparative History of Ideas from the University of Washington in 2005, where she was named Dean’s Medalist in the Humanities.
 She has also taught at Yale University, Rutgers University, and the School of the Art Institute of Chicago.
-Her second project, a long cultural history of the American vigilante from early America to the present, emphasizes the constitutive power of violence in nation-building.
+She is at work on two new projects, one focusing on processes of militarization in the domestic United States and the other on ideas of apocalypse in twentieth century America.
 She is affiliated with the Northwestern American Studies Program.